teoboley/ical.widget/README.md

 ## Configuration

-Configuration resides in a `config.json` file in the widget directory.
-All of the properties are optional, but the `config.json` file must be present in this folder for `iCal Widget` to run.
+Configuration resides in a `config.jsx` file in the `ical.widget/lib` directory.
+All of the properties are optional, but the `config.jsx` file must be present in this folder for `iCal Widget` to run.

 ```typescript
 interface IConfig {